 - For sit down dining and take away, De Bakkerswinkel (Roelof Hartstraat 68) bakes the city's best cheesecake and rustles up the most amazing high teas.

-- For the ladies who munch, or somewhere to take away a delectable piece of edible heaven, there's Patisserie Kuyt (Utrechtsestraat 109-111).
+- For the ladies who lunch, or somewhere to take away a delectable piece of culinary heaven, there's Patisserie Kuyt (Utrechtsestraat 109-111).

 - Small World Catering (Binnenoranjestraat 14) makes the city's most covetous carrot cake.

 - Winkel (Noordermarkt 43) sells Amsterdam's best apple pie.
 It's always rammed here, so you will have to fight your way to a seat, but it also means that the pies are always freshly baked and served warm, straight from the oven.
 Ask for whipped cream!